theNAFIZ/web-development-bootcamp/README.md

 ### **Project 11: Drum Kit**

 This Project is built with HTML, CSS and Javascript.
-In this project, we have created a drum kit that can pbe played using button click or keyboard keypress.
+In this project, we have created a drum kit that can be played using button click or keyboard keypress.
 It uses vanilla JS (DOM) for internal functionality.

+---

+### **Project 12: Newsletter Signup**

+This is the first Node.js Project of the course.
+In this project, we have created a Newsletter sign-up website.
+Using mailchimp api, we've managed to implement it.
+By filling up the ofrm, the user will be subscribed to the newsletter.

 ---